 2.4 You do not have to supply any personal data to us however in practice we may be unable to provide our services to you without personal data (for instance we will need contact information in order to communicate with you).
 You may withdraw our authority to process your personal data (or request that we restrict our processing) at any time but there are circumstances in which we may need to continue to process personal data (please see below).

 3.1 Our current data retention policy is to delete or destroy (to the extent we are able to) personal data in accordance with the following retention periods:Information relating to our website users

-We will hold information relating to any enquiries made through our website, email, SMS or phone call for 12 months from the date on which we collect the data, or, if you progress to become a client for 5 years from the date of your final counselling session with us.
+We will hold information relating to any enquiries made through our website, online booking system, email, SMS or phone call for 12 months from the date on which we collect the data, or, if you progress to become a client for 5 years from the date of your final counselling session with us.